 William Perry’s NFL Career

-In his rookie season in the league, William Perry, an Aiken, South Carolina native and Aiken High School graduate, wasn’t an every down starter on the Bears defense.
-Instead, the team had crafted an entirely different and unique role for the big fella.
+In his rookie season in the league, William Perry, an Aiken, South Carolina, native and Aiken High School graduate, wasn’t an every-down starter on the Bears defense manned by defensive coordinator Buddy Ryan.
+Instead, the team had crafted an entirely different and unique role for the big defensive tackle.

 As fellow defensive lineman and Perry’s teammate in the trenches, Dan Hampton, put it, “They ran a big, fat offensive guard in the backfield against us last year.
 We thought we’d run a big, fat defensive lineman against them.”